nonekkmskdk12931231/octal8dev/README.md

 ---

-## 🚀 About the OCTAL team
+## About the OCTAL team

 Octal includes the ODT [octal developer team], which in turn includes specialists from various fields, ranging from design to AI developers, which ensures the diversity of products.

-**🎯 Our Mission:** *To empower your business with innovative technological solutions that promote the growth and improvement of digital technologies.*
+**Our Mission:** *To empower your business with innovative technological solutions that promote the growth and improvement of digital technologies.*

 ---